plausible/website/_articles/plausible-self-hosted-google-analytics-alternative.md

 There is only one version of Plausible Analytics.
 Both our Cloud and our Self-Hosted products are completely equal.
 There’s no premium and exclusive commercial version with a better or more complete feature set.

-You get the same fast-loading dashboard, same actionable metrics and same commitment to [respecting the privacy of your visitors](https://plausible.io/privacy-focused-web-analytics) on both.
+You get the same fast-loading dashboard, same actionable metrics and same commitment to [respecting the privacy of your visitors](https://plausible.io/privacy-focused-web-analytics) with both.

 Here are the differences between Plausible Cloud and Plausible Self-Hosted:

 ### Plug and play vs do it yourself

-Cloud: Easy and convenient.
+**Cloud**: Easy and convenient.
 We manage everything for you so you don’t have to worry about anything.
 We take care of the installation, upgrades, server, security, maintenance, uptime, stability, consistency, loading time and so on.

-Self-Hosted: You do it all yourself.
+**Self-Hosted**: You do it all yourself.
 You need to get a server and you need to install, maintain and manage Plausible Analytics on that server.
 You are  responsible for installation, maintenance, upgrades, server capacity, uptime, backup and so on.

 ### Hosted in the EU vs host it wherever you want

-Cloud: We keep your site data on a secure, encrypted and green energy powered server in Germany.
+**Cloud**: We keep your site data on a secure, encrypted and green energy powered server in Germany.
 A server that ensures that your site data is protected by the strict European Union data privacy laws.

-Self-Hosted: You have full control and can host your Plausible Analytics on any server in any country that you wish.
+**Self-Hosted**: You have full control and can host your Plausible Analytics on any server in any country that you wish.
 Host it on a server in your basement or host it with any cloud provider wherever you want.

 ### Adding our JavaScript file vs no third-party connections

-Cloud: You need to add one [JavaScript file of under than 1 KB](https://plausible.io/lightweight-web-analytics) to your site for Plausible Analytics to count your stats.
+**Cloud**: You need to add one [JavaScript file of under 1 KB](https://plausible.io/lightweight-web-analytics) to your site for Plausible Analytics to count your stats.
 This data is then displayed on your dashboard on our domain name.

-Self-Hosted: No third-party connections are necessary.
+**Self-Hosted**: No third-party connections are necessary.
 You don't need to integrate our JavaScript snippet onto your site and you don't even need to visit our website to view your stats.

 ### Aggregated data vs raw data

-Cloud: You see all your site stats and metrics on our modern-looking, simple to use and fast loading dashboard.
+**Cloud**: You see all your site stats and metrics on our modern-looking, simple to use and fast loading dashboard.
 All data is in aggregate only.
 You can [take a look at the live demo](https://plausible.io/plausible.io).

-Self-Hosted: Are you an analyst and want access to the raw data?
+**Self-Hosted**: Are you an analyst and want access to the raw data?
 Hosting Plausible yourself gives you that option.
 Take the data directly from the ClickHouse database and import it to a data analysis tool of your choice.

 ### Subscription fee vs free forever

-Cloud: There's a cost associated with providing an analytics service so we charge a subscription fee.
+**Cloud**: There's a cost associated with providing an analytics service so we charge a subscription fee.
 We choose the subscription business model rather than the business model of surveillance capitalism.

-Self-Hosted: You only need to pay for your server and whatever cost there is associated with running a server.
+**Self-Hosted**: You only need to pay for your server and whatever cost there is associated with running a server.
 You never have to pay any fees to us, only to your cloud provider.

 ## How can you be sustainable if you're giving your software for free?